Bizmaglord/myportfolio/README.md

 Hi, I'm Asiyanbi Adekunle, and I'm thrilled about the fascinating intersection of financial modeling, data analytics, and user experience design.
 My goal is to leverage data to drive informed decisions and create delightful experiences for users.

 </b>Contact Information</b>
-Connect with me or drop me a message on LinkedIn: Asiyanbi Adekunle
+Connect with me or drop me a message on LinkedIn: <a href="https://www.linkedin.com/in/asiyanbi-adekunle-873b731a4">Asiyanbi Adekunle </a>

-<b>Acknowledgments</b>
-A big shoutout to the open-source community for the tools and libraries that helped me bring these projects to life!

 <b>Let's Connect</b>